The Influence of Florent Schmitt’s Psaume XLVII (1904) on Other French Composers

 Joseph Jongen (1873-1953)

-To this crop of French composers we could add Joseph Jongen (1873-1953) from next-door Belgium, who was an early admirer and advocate of Florent Schmitt’s Psaum 47.
+To this crop of French composers we could add two others with Parisian ties during the same period of time.
+Joseph Jongen (1873-1953) from next-door Belgium, was an early admirer and advocate of Florent Schmitt’s Psaum 47.
 Jongen had studied with Vincent d’Indy in Paris from 1899-1902, during which time he became acquainted with Schmitt and other French composers of the younger generation.

 Indeed, it was Jongen who would conduct the Belgian premiere of Psaume XLVII in his capacity as director of the Brussels-based Concerts spirituels in the early 1920s.
 But as early as 1909 Jongen was inspired by Schmitt’s work to pen his own composition, Psaume CXXVIII (Deus Abraham).